SpaceVim/SpaceVim/docs/documentation.md

 There are two variants of this colorscheme, a dark one and a light one.
 Some aspects of these colorscheme can be customized in the custom configuration file, read `:h gruvbox`.

-It is possible to define your default themes in your `~/.SpaceVim.d/init.toml` with the variable colorschemes.
+It is possible to change the colorscheme in `~/.SpaceVim.d/init.toml` with the variable colorschemes.
 For instance, to specify `desert`:

 ```toml